steinauf85/LCARS-ActionTiles/LCARS-ActionTiles-master/README.md

 • Traffic Open index.html file, and scroll down to where you see maps.google.com... enter your latitude and longitude, to get the proper traffic map displayed.
 Also, obtain a Google Maps API and insert it As well.

-Using http://citylatitudelongitude.com/ you can get your latitude and longitude
+Using http://citylatitudelongitude.com/ you can get your latitude and longitude Using https://developers.google.com/maps/documentation/javascript/get-api-key you can get your Google API key

 • Weather This should automatically pull your location, as it uses geolocation to find your location.